nuxeo/nuxeo-drive/DEVELOPERS.rst

   sh tools/osx/create-dmg.sh

-It will sign the dmg package and verify its signature.
+It will sign the DMG package and verify its signature.
 It uses the ``codesign`` and ``spctl`` commands included by default in OS X.

-Manual initialization
+Manual Initialization
 ---------------------

 If you need to manually initialize Nuxeo Drive, for example to preset the Nuxeo server URL and proxy configuration before launching Nuxeo Drive the first time (useful for mass deployment),